redgadget11/DBLogParse/README.md

 **The majority of the issues with this project arise from id maintenance and following cards from action to action. **

+# Extracting Data
+Data extraction happens from 3 places within the individual "play" log.
+The "card" property itself if we are lucky, the "public_log" property or "private_log" otherwise.
+The parsing of logs is difficult as for most actions logs differ in implementation, however there is a "log_message" parser that works okayish already implemented.
+It could be updated and simplified.